DaveWalkerSRADHL/open-health-stack-help/index.md

 ---
-title: "Introduction"
+title: What is  Open Health Stack?
 keywords: homepage
 tags: [getting_started]
 sidebar: doc_sidebar
 permalink: index.html
+toc: false
 ---

-# What is  Open Health Stack?

 Today’s health studies using wearable devices typically consist of a wearable device to sense input data, a mobile app that tracks the data, and additional tools to store and analyze the data.
 Developing these studies from scratch is costly and time consuming.
 Clearly, a common-use framework can lessen the burden for everyone.